euroscipy/euroscipy_proceedings/papers/esteban_fuentes/sclib.rst

    \int_0^\infty dr[y_{n,l}(r)]^2 = 1.

-In general :math:`y_{n,l}(r)` will diverge except when :math:`E_{n,l}` correspond to an eigenvalue.
+In general :math:`y_{n,l}(r)` will diverge except when :math:`E_{n,l}` corresponds to an eigenvalue.
 The procedure to find the eigenvalue consists in to perform a scan of values of :math:`E_{n,l}` until :math:`y_{n,l}(r)`  has :math:`n` nodes and converges for a large enough value of :math:`r` (see Fig.
 1).
 This implies that for each test value of :math:`E_{n,l}` eq.